UrbanGISer/UrbanGISer.github.io/_posts/2018-12-07-welcome-to-OUS.md

 sidebar: []
 ---

-THis is a GitHun website for  `Open Urban Science`.
+THis is a GitHub website for  `Open Urban Science`.

 Welcome to the realm of Open Urban Science, where innovation, collaboration, and data-driven insights converge to shape the cities of tomorrow.
 As a leading contributor in this field, I am thrilled to introduce you to this dynamic and interdisciplinary domain that seeks to address the challenges and opportunities of urban living through open access to data, tools, and knowledge.